keelback-code/odd-art-history/README.md

 ## Colour schemes and typography

 I used Google Fonts for the typography, and initially used colormind.io to choose a colour scheme.
-Visual design is not my forte, so I reached out to my sister Amelia Horan for assistance with the visual design.
+After speaking to my sister Amelia about the design we narrowed the colors down to the 3 shown below.
 I wanted to include a red accent, to mirror Louis XIV’s heels in Rigaud’s portrait, and used eyedropper.org to pick a colour from the original picture (#852a0d).
 A cream background (#fff7e9) was chosen for the whole site, to provide a contrast but not be too stark.
 The main text is a dark navy, which is from the original colormind scheme (#20344a).

 <p align="center">